Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the long-range Riesz gas

 There exists a constant $C(\beta)$ locally uniform in $\beta$ and $\kappa>0$ such that

 In addition, there exist a constant $C(\beta)$ locally uniform in $\beta$ and $\kappa>0$ such that

 \end{lemma}

-\begin{proof}[Proof of Lemma \ref{lemma:global}] The proof builds on the estimate (\ref{eq:add gamma}).
-The strategy is to multiply the system (\ref{eq:eq52}) by a constant matrix close to the inverse of $\bb{H}_s$, so that the system becomes short-range.
-There are two difficulties: first one should keep a positive definite matrix and second one should control the differential terms involving $\mc{L}^\mu$. \paragraph{\bf{Step 1: factorization around the ground state}} To solve the first issue, the idea is to define a kernel $h$ on $\{1,\ldots,2n\}$ such that $h(1)=1$ and $h(k)=0$ for $k\in\{2,\ldots,K_0-1\}$, where $K_0$ is a large given number.
-For such a large $K_0\geq 1$, define the kernel
+\begin{proof} The strategy of proof is to multiply the system (\ref{eq:eq52}) by a constant matrix close to the inverse of $\bb{H}_{\bn,s}$, so that the system becomes short-range.
+There are two main difficulties: first, the interaction matrix should still be positive-definite and second, one should be able to control the differential terms involving $\nabla \psi$, which do not come as a non-negative contribution anymore.